Jason-B-Jiang/where-is-iss/README.md

 cd where-is-iss
 ```

-2. Open config.txt and replace region and account number with that for your AWS account
+2. Open config.txt and replace region and account number with that for your AWS account.
+For example:
 ```
 AWS_REGION=us-east-1
 AWS_ACCOUNT_ID=123456789012